Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025

-We begin with some general, overarching statistics from the year.
-As mentioned before, there were \textbf{18660} research papers published this year on the arXiv under the Astrophysics category in comparison to \textbf{16333} articles published in 2024.
-On average, there were \textbf{1555 papers per month}, or about \textbf{72 papers per day}, excluding weekends and accounting for the fact that arXiv uploads 5 days a week.
-This changes to \textbf{51 papers per day including weekends and days the arXiv does not publish}.
-The most active months of the year by far (in terms of total number of articles published) were \textbf{October, September and July} in descending order, with the 4th most active month, December, being 0.56$\sigma$ away from July.
-Accounting for the number of days on which papers were published each month, September was the most active with 62 papers/day, followed by October at 61 papers/day.
-The least active month was August with an average of 42 papers/day. \\\\ The AAC for all papers in the dataset is 2.53, and the EAAC is 1.77.
-Only considering the articles published in a journal, the JAC is 2.84 and the EJAC is 1.97, implying that a paper published in a journal is self-cited an average of 0.87 times.
-More journal-specific discussion will be provided later in Section \ref{sec:journals}. \\\\ All arXiv papers are submitted with a Primary Subject metadata category consisting of 7 categories- Astrophysics of Galaxies, High Energy Astrophysical Phenomena, Solar and Stellar Astrophysics, Cosmology and Nongalactic Astrophysics, Earth and Planetary Science, Instrumentation and Methods for Astrophysics and finally, Astrophysics.
+All arXiv papers are submitted with a Primary Subject metadata category consisting of 7 categories- Astrophysics of Galaxies, High Energy Astrophysical Phenomena, Solar and Stellar Astrophysics, Cosmology and Nongalactic Astrophysics, Earth and Planetary Science, Instrumentation and Methods for Astrophysics and finally, Astrophysics.